Sheldon Dick: Men and Dust

 One of Dick's last assignments for Stryker was a trip to the mining towns surrounding Joplin, Missouri (known as the "tri-state area").
 He decided to return to the area to make a documentary film about the effects of silicosis on the region, but did not receive approval for the project from the FSA.
 Dick evidently decided to fund and direct the film himself.

 The result was a 16½-minute documentary film, narrated by the actor Will Geer, and consisting of both moving images and Dick's photographs of the region and its people.
 The film, titled Men and Dust, was released in conjunction with the Association of Documentary Film Producers in New York; Lee Dick, his wife, is credited as producer under the aegis of Dial Films.
 The score, by Fred Stewart (an actor), and narration included both informational and more suggestive narration; a comment by Paul Bowles on the film's use of sound provides a useful description:

 One does not remember any music as such, but rather a constant sound of human voices, talking, singing, or humming.
 The idea of the possibility of human ascendancy over the deplorable conditions shown is thus made more vivid.

 Dick's film proved to be his most influential effort; it is cited in modern scholarship on the region's history, and his photographs of the miners and their families were displayed in a New York gallery to positive reviews.
 Film scholar William Alexander, documenting films of the American left wing, has said that Men and Dust is "affecting and powerful" through its "mind-jogging changes of stance."
-On December 18, 2013, the U.S. Librarian of Congress entered the film onto the National Film Registry, a list of American films the Librarian deems worthy of preservation in perpetuity.
+On December 18, 2013, the U.S. Librarian of Congress selected the film for preservation in the National Film Registry, a list of American films the Librarian and National Film Preservation Board deems worthy of preservation in perpetuity.

 Dick and Stewart collaborated on another film, Day after Day, released later in 1940.
 The film, written and photographed by Dick and with narration by Storrs Haynes, depicts the efforts of a community nursing service operated by the Henry Street Settlement in New York.